William Griswold (museum director): Cleveland Museum of Art

 The Cleveland Museum of Art named Griswold their ninth director in May 2014.
 His appointment followed the completion of an eight-year $320 million renovation and expansion designed by Uruguayan architect Rafael Viñoly which increased the museum's size by fifty-one percent.
 Griswold commented on the circumstances preceding his appointment in a 2017 interview with arts journalist Lee Rosenbaum:

 I came to Cleveland after a period of repeated changes in the director's office over a number of years...
 I had incurred a real moral obligation and to serve that institution [the Cleveland Museum of Art] for a good, long period of time, and to break the cycle of departures.
 It wouldn't be right to consider anything else right now.

 After becoming director, Griswold filled vacancies left by curators during or in the aftermath of the directorship of his predecessor, David Franklin.
 In 2016, he coordinated with museum staff to produce events and exhibitions for a celebration of the museum's centennial.
 In 2017, his tenure as director was extended through 2024.
 In 2018, the museum announced an initiative aimed at growing and diversifying its audience and eliminating "barriers for historically underrepresented groups in every aspect of the museum's operations".

 In two instances, the museum discovered the questionable provenance of objects in its collection, following research by staff members.
 These objects were a tenth-century Cambodian sculpture of Hanuman and an ancient Roman portrait of Drusus Julius Caesar, both purchased by the museum in good faith.
 Griswold led negotiations with the governments of Italy and Cambodia that resulted in the return of the objects to Cambodia and Italy.
 The resolution of the situation with the Cambodian government in 2015 also resulted in the museum obtaining a fragment required in the reconstruction of a Krishna statue.
 Griswold was awarded a medal of the Royal Order of Sahametrei following the exchange with Cambodia.
 The Cleveland Arts Prize awarded him their inaugural Barbara Robinson Prize in 2018, citing his "proactive approach to returning undocumented antiquities to their rightful origin."

 In 2019, Griswold announced that the museum had released more than thirty thousand images of its works and data for 61,500 works from its collection into the public domain as part of its open access initiative.
 In 2020, Griswold announced temporary staffing reductions due to the COVID-19 pandemic.
+In 2023, museum trustees extended his tenure, originally set to end in 2024, through early 2027.